Name of Policy | Safeguarding and Child Protection Policy |

 3.7.5 Children absent from education

-A child missing or persistently absent from an education setting is a potential indicator of abuse and neglect.
+A child missing or persistently absent from an education setting is a potential indicator of abuse, neglect or exploitation.
 Staff should treat prolonged or repeated absence, or particular patterns of absence, with no satisfactory explanation, as a potential safeguarding issue and take action accordingly.
 Procedures are detailed in the GDST Safeguarding Procedures.

 3.7.6 Mental Health